doyleLai/Raspberry-Pi-Captive-Portal/README.md

 ```
 sudo apt install dnsmasq
 ```
+Open the dnsmasq configuration file
 ```
 sudo nano /etc/dnsmasq.conf
 ```
-Save the file with the following configurations.
+Add the following configurations to the file.
 ```
 interface=ap0
 dhcp-range=192.168.4.2,192.168.4.255,255.255.255.0,15m
 address=/#/192.168.4.1
 ```
-Reload the configuration files for the dnsmasq service
+Reload the dnsmasq service for the new configurations
 ```
 sudo systemctl reload dnsmasq
 ```